 There are two types of brides.
 Those that are ready to start on invitations a year or more from their wedding date, and those that are ready to start about 2 months prior to the big day.
 Any wedding vendor will tell you (and especially calligraphers!) that the former bride is the preferred bride.
 It takes time to design, script, order paper and mail.
-And between April and August, wedding vendors have scheduled packed to the brim!
-Rush orders are often accommodated, but they aren’t the best route as they force a lot of shortcuts and add a lot of stress to your wedding day.
+And between April and August, wedding vendors have schedules packed to the brim!
+Rush orders are often accommodated, but they aren’t the best route as they force a lot of shortcuts and add stress to your wedding day.
+There's nothing worse than worrying that your guests aren't going to actually get invited to your wedding!
 To avoid them, follow these wedding invitation etiquette tips:

 When should I book my calligrapher or wedding invitation artist?

-If you’re going the pre-made invite route, like Minted or Wedding Paper Divas, allow yourself a couple days to select invites and a couple days for them to be processed and shipped to you.
+If you’re going the pre-made invite route, like Minted or Wedding Paper Divas, allow yourself a couple days to select invites and about a week for them to be processed and shipped to you.
 Assembly on your end will take a day or two, and voila - you can have invites out in a matter of one to two weeks.

 If you’d like those pre-made invitation envelopes to be scripted, you’ll need to work with a calligrapher.
-Booking your calligrapher for this 3-4 months out is safe.
+Booking your calligrapher for this 3-4 months out is safe but can potentially be accommodated 2-4 weeks out from your desired mail date.
 This also means you’ll need to order invitations a bit earlier than last-minute.
 Contact your calligrapher about four months out to get on their calendar.
-Then be sure to order extra invitation envelopes, ship them to your calligrapher with about 2-4 weeks for scripting time depending on the time of year.
+Then be sure to order extra invitation envelopes (20% overages are industry standard), ship them to your calligrapher with about 2-4 weeks for scripting time depending on the time of year.

 Are you working with a designer but going through a printing service to have your invites foiled or letterpressed?
 Give the designer 4-6 weeks and the printer another 4 weeks to avoid rush fees.
 Be sure to book with both early in the season.